KosmosisDire/obsidian-webpage-export/README.md

 ## Features:
 - Generates an interactive document outline with your page and embeds it onto the site.
 - Color theme toggle can be embedded anywhere on the page.
+[Explained in: Theme Toggle](#theme-toggle)
 - Supports images, with automatic base64 inlining, or by exporting the images seperately.
+[Explained in: Non-Inlined Files](#non-inlined-files)
 - Supports inline CSS, or exporting seperately.
+[Explained in: Non-Inlined Files](#non-inlined-files)
 - Supports inline JS, or exporting JS seperately.
+[Explained in: Non-Inlined Files](#non-inlined-files)
 - Supports snippets, and custom themes (both light and dark).
-- Interactivaly collapse and unfold headers
+- Interactively collapse and unfold headers like in obsidian
-- export documents with onclick attributes working.
+- Export documents with onclick attributes working.
+[Explained in: On Click Atrributes](#on-click-attributes)

 ## To Use: